 remain unconditional in our acceptance.

-We can imagine a situation where person P helps person Q.
+We can imagine a situation where person P helps person Q through their normal behaviour:

-In other words, if P is essential to Q’s existence, then person Q has reason to love
+In other words, if P is essential to Q, then person Q has reason to love person P

-person P unconditionally, and the stake that Q has in P is 100%.
-The stake means
+unconditionally, and the stake that Q has in P is 100%.
+The benefit of P is essential

 If the stake that Q has in P is less than 100%, then there may come a point where